Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Introduction

 In this paper we present \textbf{Mobiprox} -- a novel framework that enables context-adaptable approximation of DL operations executed on the mobile platform.
 Our guiding vision is that \textit{data scientists are not mobile system experts}.
 Therefore, deep learning modeling should be disentangled from system-level performance optimization.
 Mobiprox aims to support efficient on-device execution of an arbitrary pre-trained mobile network architecture.
 Furthermore, we do not require that a developer knows which optimizations (in our case -- execution approximations) are available on the device.
 Still, we give a developer an option of (dynamically) setting an operational point along the inference accuracy vs. resource usage trade-off curve, yet, in the limit case, the developer need not even set this point, but merely let Mobiprox tune the execution according to its internal approximation adaptation algorithms.

-Mobiprox adapts the abstractions from ApproxHPVM/ApproxTuner in a general way to support the Andorid mobile platform.
 We implement Mobiprox at low levels of the computing stack to support a wide range of NN architectures and embrace various approximation techniques exposed by the underlying hardware and the OS\footnote{The specific implementation presented in this paper supports perforated convolution, filter sampling, and half-precision quantisation.}.
 To support context-sensitive runtime adaptation Mobiprox identifies Pareto-optimal approximation configurations during the off-line tuning stage.
 The system then enables the network to glide across different speedup/accuracy trade-off points during the runtime.
 The key novelty of Mobiprox are also the adaptation algorithms that guide the runtime approximation adaptation according to a given goal, e.g. maximal energy savings.

 With Mobiprox, we address multiple challenges that stand in the way towards adaptable \mbox{approximate mobile DL:} \begin{itemize}